Introduction

 Types of Worms and Pests Affecting Apples

 Worms in apples, such as codling moths and apple maggots, are common pests that can severely impact apple and pear trees.
 Codling moths, including both male and female moths, lay eggs on the fruit, and their larvae, or apple worms, feed on the developing fruit, causing damage.
+The mature larvae then burrow deeper into the fruit, creating tunnels and feeding on the fruit's core.

 Life Cycle of Apple Pests

 The life cycle of apple pests, such as codling moths and apple maggots, involves four distinct stages: egg, larval, pupal, and adult.
 In early spring, adult codling moths lay eggs on the fruit or tree flowers, which hatch into codling moth larvae, commonly known as worms in apples.
+These larvae feed on the developing fruit, often creating a larvae tunnel inside, causing damage to the fruit and leading to infested fruit.

-These larvae feed on the developing fruit, causing damage to the fruit tree before entering the pupal stage, where they transform into adult moths.
-By late spring and early summer, the cycle repeats as new adult moths emerge, laying eggs and continuing the infestation on apple and pear trees.
+As the larvae feed, they weaken the fruit, which can impact the fruit harvest.
+The larvae then enter the pupal stage, where they transform into adult moths.
+By petal fall, the cycle repeats as new adult moths emerge, laying more eggs on the fruit or tree, continuing the infestation.

 Codling Moth Worms in Apples